malvikasharan/APRICOT/README.md

 ###Working with APRICOT software

-**The complete documentation (manual,tutorials etc.) is hosted at http://pythonhosted.org/bio-apricot.**
+**The complete documentation (manual, tutorials etc.) is hosted at http://pythonhosted.org/bio-apricot.**

 Here we provide a brief information on obtaining and using the software.